Deja Vu

 You and I, under the starlit promise

-Reference to TXT's song Can't You See Me?: "That eternal promise was like magic / Our scintilla bloomed underneath the starlight"
+SELF REFERENCE: Can't You See Me?
+"That eternal promise was like magic / Our scintilla bloomed underneath the starlight"

 In front of our dust-piled crowns